ductai199x/ecec487_speech_recognition/SNN_presentation.md

 This weight number determines the probability of the pre-synaptic neuron to fire.
 Hence, in a trained network, a certain group of neurons will fire in a certain pattern when a stimulus is introduced at the input layer -- the same principle our brain use in learning.

-Therefore, in our speech recognition application, the MFCC is presented as the stimulus at the input layer, from which spikes will travel to a hidden layer with a 1 by 3 kernel.
+Therefore, in our speech recognition application, the MFCC is presented as stimulus at the input layer, from which spikes will travel to a hidden layer with a 1 by 3 kernel.

 The spikes from this hidden layer is then fed into a "max pooling" layer, which takes the spikes pattern from the pre-synaptic neuron that has the highest firing frequency and passes on as output.